steevenakintilo/TwitterScrapingApi/README.md

 Still in making

-# what can the api can do for the moment:
+# what can the api do for the moment:

 - Login to any of your account
 - Like a tweet